 If you are looking for a small business credit card, you’ll probably focus on the benefits and rewards you can earn, as well as the annual fee and interest rate you’ll pay.
 How that card will affect your credit scores probably won’t be top of mind, but it’s worth considering.
 The way a business credit card reports information to the credit bureaus can help or hurt your personal and business credit ratings.
+(See how your business credit cards are impacting your personal scores with a free Nav account.)

 Will my business credit card activity affect my personal credit?